KaiAmino/ButterFlySet/README.md

 ## How to Use

-1. Download at least the 'json' and 'original' directories from the Drive under the ButterFlySet directory.
+1. Download at least the 'json' and 'original' directories from the Drive under the ButterFlySet-main directory.

 2. Run `python3 json2h5.py` from the directory where the script is located.
 The new directory (default name is 'train') is generated which contains .h5 and .csv files.